jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 ## SQL Developer

-We will usually install this tool on a different machine, not in the server, but in our test environment we will install it first on the server to learn how it works, and then install it on a different machine.
+We will usually install this tool on a different machine, not in the server, but in our test environment we will install it first on the server to learn how it works, and later install it on a different machine.

 First, we have to download the last version from oracle web page.
 We can find it [here](https://www.oracle.com/database/sqldeveloper/).